-The mission of the California Masonic Foundation mirrors that of the Masons of California – to foster personal growth and improve the lives of others.
+The mission of the California Masonic Foundation mirrors that of the Masons of California – to build peace and understanding through friendship, service and self improvement.
 Through our members’ generous support, we bring the Masonic values of brotherly love, relief, and truth to fruition in communities statewide.

 California Masons are proud to call nearly 50,000 good men throughout California our brothers.
-We are men of all races, ethnicities, religious views, political affiliations, and professions who are united by a common moral code of brotherly love, relief, and truth.
+We are men of all races, ethnicities, religious views, political affiliations, and professions who are united by a common moral code.

 A legacy of helping those in need